Skip to main content

 Fennell, who has written and directed what may possibly be the 17th movie version of Emily Brontë's novel, very much sets out her stall in this opening sequence.

-There's sexually provocative imagery with a nun guilty enjoying the sight of a hanging man's erection after chiding two boys who have noticed it.
+There's sexually provocative imagery from the off, with a nun guilty enjoying the sight of a hanging man's erection after chiding two boys who have noticed it.

-There's a lusty couple making love in the open air amid the damp and the squalor.
+There's also a lusty couple making love in the open air amid the damp and the squalor.

-And there's a crowd revelling in the cruel and cruel spectacle of a man writhing in pain.
+And there's a crowd revelling in the cruel spectacle of a man writhing in pain.

 Right from the off, it's very clear why Warner Bros has put quotation marks around the title of Fennell's movie.